©️ Caspin Journeys LTD

 - Day 6 Sierra Navada - Granada

-After time to relax back at the hotel the evening is dedicated to a tour of some of the best tapas bars in downtown Granada with our Tour Leader, a way to sample in small bites some of the classic dishes of Andalusian cuisine.
+This evening is dedicated to a guided tour of some of the best tapas bars in downtown Granada, a way to sample in small bites some of the classic dishes of Andalusian cuisine.

-Tonight in Carmona we celebrate the end of the tour with a farewell dinner in a local restaurant.
+Tonight we celebrate the end of our tour with a farewell dinner in a local restaurant.